Beauvillier, Islanders beat Lightning in OT to force Game 7 - WTMJ

 AP Sports Writer

+“We knew we had a lot of time on the clock still,” star center Mathew Barzal said.
+“Just stuck with it and fortunate enough to get two goals and tie it up, and obviously win in overtime.”

-Jordan Eberle and Scott Mayfield scored for the Islanders, who rallied from two goals down in the second period.
+Jordan Eberle and Scott Mayfield also scored for the Islanders, with Barzal getting assists on both.
 Semyon Varlamov finished with 22 saves.

-Brayden Point scored for the ninth straight game and Anthony Cirelli had a goal and an assist for the Lightning.
-Andrei Vasilevskiy stopped 25 shots.
+It was a big response after an 8-0 loss in Tampa in Game 5 on Monday night.

+“We knew we were going to bounce back,” Beauvillier said.
+“Even going down 2-0, I thought we were still on top of our game.
+We were having good shifts and we just stuck with it.
+Obviously a huge character win.”

-Beauvillier got his stick on the puck to pick off a pass in the right circle, gathered it and quickly beat Vasilevskiy on the first shot on goal of the extra period.
+Beauvillier got his stick on the puck to pick off Blake Coleman’s pass for Jan Rutta in the right circle, gathered it and quickly beat Andrei Vasilevskiy on the first shot on goal of the extra period.
+It was Beauvillier’s first career playoff overtime goal, and his first score since Game 1 of the second round against Boston.

 With this possibly the final game at Nassau Coliseum as the Islanders plan to move into their new home at UBS Arena next season, fans showered the ice with beer cans and bottles in celebration.